• Skip to primary navigation

 Click here to learn more!

-• Qualified students with a foreign law degree may transfer in up to 29 credits from previous law study, allowing them to finish in a little as two years.
+• Qualified students may transfer in up to 29 credits from previous legal study, allowing them to complete the program in a little as two years.

-• AJD and JD students earn the same JD Degree
+• AJD graduates earn the same JD Degree and may sit for a bar exam.

 Click here to learn more!